bitshares/bitshares.github.io-old/_technologies/en/collateralized-bond-market.md

 ---

-The BitShares bond market allows for an interest rate market between any combination of assets tradeable on the BitShares blockchain.
+The BitShares bond market allows for an interest rate market between any combination of assets tradeable on the BitShares block chain.
 The bond is a *smart contract* between a borrower and a lender.
-The borrower borrows a certain amount of a specified asset from the lender, and secures the loan with collateral denominated in a different asset type.
-Bonds are non-fungible, and each can be considered a separate contract between the two participating parties.
+The borrower borrows a certain amount of a specified asset from the lender and secures the loan with collateral denominated in a different asset type.
+Bonds are non-fungible and each can be considered a separate contract between the two participating parties.
 The borrower may use the contract to profit from an expected change in the relative value of the two assets, while the lender enjoys a predictable return.